Morrissey is to release his first new album in more than five years after signing a fresh record deal with Universal.

 “The actuality is that radio stations will not play my music, and the majority of people have lost faith in the music industry, and it’s generally assumed – quite rightly – that the number one chart positions are ‘bought’ by the major labels, so there really is no passion left in pop or rock music, and I don’t think people believe for an instant that the faces we constantly see on television and in magazines are remotely popular,” he ranted in a spiel on his blog.

-The British edition of Morrissey's Autobiography But the former Smiths frontman did not stop there.
+But the former Smiths frontman did not stop there.
 “It’s all, now, solely a question of marketing,” he continued.
 “All success stories are safe and dreary, and you will never be taken by surprise by a hit song that sounds out of place.
 This is not just my view but the view of everyone I know.”

 Morrissey published his book, Autobiography, last October.
 In one passage, however, he wrote about his negative experiences with Universal the first time around.